UPDATED BY

 When employee salaries are available to the entire company, it’s only natural that employees will be curious about what their coworkers make.
 Seeing higher salaries for coworkers might foster competition for some employees.
 At the same time, if a pay transparency policy is done right, it can outline the steps employees need to take to reach their highest earning potential.

+Pay transparency is great in principle, but often it’s difficult to implement.
 Nothing is hidden from employees, which means that if someone gets a raise or is promoted, other employees will want to know why they weren’t considered.
 People also have their own opinions on what the pay formula should address.
-These are difficult conversations to have, but it’s also what Hubbard loves most about the company’s approach.
+Often, these are difficult conversations to have.

-Employees are encouraged to ask these questions and advocate for themselves, instead of whispering about them at lunchtime — which is often what happens when salaries are taboo.
-And in turn, it challenges her and members of the leadership team to have answers.
+At Buffer, employees are encouraged to ask these questions and advocate for themselves, instead of whispering about them at lunchtime, which is often what happens when salaries are taboo.
+This challenges Hubbard and other leaders to have answers.

 “It’s not all sunshine and rainbows, which is kind of the cool part,” Hubbard said. “[Pay transparency] is not super easy, but it also brings on a level of reward that you might not be able to anticipate or project.”